1916 All-Ireland Senior Football Championship final

-The 1916 All-Ireland Senior Football Championship Final was the 29th All-Ireland Final and the deciding match of the 1916 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1916 All-Ireland Senior Football Championship final was the 29th All-Ireland Final and the deciding match of the 1916 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+Match

+Summary

 The Croke Park pitch frosted over overnight, but was pronounced playable.
 Mayo were the first Connacht team to reach the final, but Wexford won by a wide margin.
 The low attendance was due to the lack of special trains under the martial law introduced after the Easter Rising.

-It was the second of four All-Ireland football titles won by Wexford in the 1910s.
+It was the second of four All-Ireland SFC titles won by Wexford in the 1910s.

 Seán O'Kennedy, whose brother Gus played at corner-forward, captained Wexford.